Sulfur amino acids, energy metabolism and obesity

 Research over the last decade suggests that methionine and cysteine, two dietary amino acids that are abundant in proteins from animal sources, play a role in development of obesity and related metabolic diseases.
 In mice and rats, diets low in methionine and cysteine content were found to improve glucose and lipid metabolism and reduce body fat.
 In human studies in thousands of subjects, blood levels of cysteine were found to be higher in overweight and obese individuals, in a dose-dependent manner.
 In the STAY project, we aim to examine whether we can achieve the beneficial findings seen in animal experiments in humans with obesity.

-In combination, this project will help us understand the role of methionine and cysteine in human obesity, and to what extent their restriction in the diet can facilitate weight loss and improve metabolic health.
+In combination, this project will help us understand the role of methionine and cysteine in human obesity and obesity related diseases, and to what extent their restriction by a plant-based diet can facilitate weight loss and improve metabolic health.